ermiasgelaye/sql-challenge/README.md

 ## 2. Data Engineering

 By using the available information a table schema for each of the six CSV files was created, and the data types, primary keys, foreign keys, and constraints also developed.
-The order of the table is based on the primary, and foreign arrangements, **Note** to import each  CSV file into the corresponding SQL table the order strictly should be followed to avoid errors.
+The order of the table is based on the primary, and foreign arrangements.

+**Note** to import each  CSV file into the corresponding SQL table the order strictly should be followed to avoid errors.

 Click the following link to see the code file [Employees_db_schema.sql](EmployeeSQL/Employees_db_schema.sql)